juy/Vagrant-LEMP-Stack-setter/README.md

 **Current status:** Development, **Next:** Test, **Last:** Product

-> Used "boxcutter/ubuntu1504" vagrant box *(virtualbox provider)* with ansible provision.
+> Used "boxcutter/ubuntu1504" v1.1.0 vagrant box *(only virtualbox provider)* with ansible provision.
 Modified it for our own use, especially for Laravel projects.
-Tested only windows host.

 #### Help support this project
 If you'd like to support this and other our creations projects, donate via [PayPal][paypal-donate-url].